brittneypostma/devDocs/src/posts/css.md

 ## Specificity

 If there are conflicting selectors in your CSS, the browser follows some standards to choose which rule to use.
-This is called **_specifity_**.
+This is called **_specificity_**.

 There are 4 categories that define the level of specificity for selectors ranging from most specific to least specific.

 1. 1\.
 Inline styles
 2. 2\.
 IDs
 3. 3\.
-Classes, attributes, and psuedo-classes
+Classes, attributes, and pseudo-classes
 4. 4\.
 Elements and pseudo-elements